 So, while the official sport of Tae Kwon Do is no more than 60 years old, its roots are very old, spanning a vast pair of millennia.
 The martial art has, like its native country, experienced an abundance of change and an extreme struggle to define itself as its own entity.
 Through that struggle, it has established itself as one of the most popular martial arts in the world today and has provided thousands of its subscribers and students with strength, discipline, and confidence.

 The Philosophy of Tae Kwon Do

 There is significantly more to Tae Kwon Do than merely keeping fit and learning offensive and defensive techniques.
 One who concentrates solely on the technical aspects may become quite proficient in Tae Kwon Do, but never reach the stature of a true martial artist.
 To become a martial artist, it is necessary to recognize and practice the more profound philosophical aspects of Tae Kwon Do.
-Only those who consider its philosophical character can hope to elevate themselves to the Mastery that makes Tae Kwon Do an art rather than a mere assortment of physical techniques.
+Only those who consider its philosophical character can hope to elevate them to the Mastery that makes Tae Kwon Do an art rather than a mere assortment of physical techniques.

 The trinity of Tae Kwon Do consists of the three major aspects of Tae Kwon Do: the Body, the Mind, and the Spirit.
 In order for an individual to develop into a complete and well-rounded person, they must cultivate each aspect of Tae Kwon Do.
 If only one or two of the aspects are developed, then a person, no matter how hard he/she trains, may never become a true Master of the art – Tae Kwon Do.